30 March 2011

 That’s right folks, it’s time for another installation of Technology Short Takes.
 This is Technology Short Take #11, and I hope that you find the collection of items I have for you this time around both useful and informative.
 But enough of the introduction—let’s get to the good stuff!

 This is a joint post of three prominent writers in the virtualization community: Forbes Guthrie, Scott Lowe, and Maish Saidel-Keesing.

 I had the privilege this past week of speaking at the Triad VMUG meeting in Greensboro, NC, along with fellow blogger, podcaster (is that a real word?), and speaker Rich Brambley.
 In the event you were unable to attend (there was quite a crowd attending), here’s a link to the presentation I gave at the meeting.

-Welcome to Technology Short Take #8, my latest collection of item from around the Internet pertaining to data center technologies such as virtualization, networking, storage, and servers.
-I hope you find something useful here!
+Welcome to Technology Short Take #10, my latest collection of data center-oriented links, articles, thoughts, and tidbits from around the Internet.
+I hope you find something useful or informative!

 Has virtualization truly stalled?
 It’s an interesting question.
 What got me thinking about this topic was this InfoWorld article.
 Quoting from the article: